 Sometimes your conditions or actions are not related to a particular decision variable and can be calculated using formulas.
 For example, a condition can be defined based on combination of several decision variables, and you would not want to artificially add an intermediate decision variable to your glossary in order to accommodate each needed combination of existing decision variables.
-In such a case, you may use a special type "ConditionAny" like in the example below:
+In such a case, you may use special columns "ConditionAny" and "ConclusionAny".
+The titles of these columns do not represent any decision variable and may contain any text.
+You may use any formulas inside the cells of these columns that execute some custom actions.